 God has a plan for your family’s happiness here as well as in the eternities.
 Although our Father in Heaven may not remove all your challenges now, He can ease your burdens and give you the strength to bear them, just as He did with the people of Alma (see Mosiah 24:10–15).

 Individuals with disabilities should be given the opportunity to learn and progress in the gospel according to their abilities and desires.
 If your loved one expresses a desire to make sacred covenants that will help him or her progress along the covenant path, pray about these decisions, and then discuss those desires with your bishop or branch president.
 Ordinances are not withheld if the person is worthy, wants to receive them, and demonstrates an appropriate degree of responsibility and accountability.
 Persons who have intellectual disabilities and cannot adequately make decisions or repent may be considered by the bishop or branch president to be not accountable.
-(See Handbook 1: Stake Presidents and Bishops, 16.1.8; see also Moroni 8:5–26).
+(See General Handbook, 220.127.116.11; see also Moroni 8:5–26).

 It is not uncommon for parents of children with disabilities to ask themselves “What did we do wrong?”
 Many people in the Savior’s day believed, as do some people in our day, that trials and challenges people face are consequences of sins they have committed.
 President Boyd K. Packer said: “The idea that all suffering is somehow the direct result of sin has been taught since ancient times.
 It is false doctrine” (“The Moving of the Water,” Ensign, May 1991, 7).
 By studying the following event in the Savior’s life, we can learn important truths about our adversities and challenges:

 “And as Jesus passed by, he saw a man which was blind from his birth.

 “And his disciples asked him, saying, Master, who did sin, this man, or his parents, that he was born blind?